heeeedjr/startup/README.md

 ## WebSockets
 I found it really interesting that there have been many attempts to get around the standard client-server architecture.
 I wonder if WebSockets are here to stay or if in the future we will find a whole other architecture.
 Using WebSockets for chat is really cool, I wonder what the other common uses for WebSockets are and how I could potentially add them into my application in the future.

+## Reac
+I learned that react is super powerful and useful for real-world web applications.
+However, the most imporant thing I learned about this part of the project was being able to debug complex problems and how to work together to do so.
+Many students were struggling to deploy the code and there were many threads discussing potential solves.
+After helping others and looking at it our professor recognized the bug and provided a solution.
+Team work seems to be the most effect way to solve problems and it was a very meaningful thing during this part of the project.

 ## Sources
 [W3 Schools](https://www.w3schools.com/bootstrap5/index.php)
 [BootStrap Documentation](https://getbootstrap.com/docs/5.3/getting-started/introduction/)